tigerfarm/tigcall/README.md

 1 - Create a Twilio Function that returns TwiML to make a voice call.
 The Twilio Function URL will be used in the next step.

-In your Function,
+In your Function, use the following code, and:
-+ Change "dave" to be your voice client id.
++ Change "dave" (clientid) to be your voice client id.
-+ Change "+16505551111" to be one of your Twilio phone numbers that will be used as caller id when making an outbound PSTN call.
++ Change "+16505551111" (theCallerId) to be one of your Twilio phone numbers that will be used as caller id when making an outbound PSTN call.

 ````